YottaLee/Coin/README.md

-# Chain
+# Coin

 ## Introduction

-Chain is an example storage system (a blockchain) for a cryptocurrency.
-Chain is modeled after  [Bitcoin's storage system](https://en.bitcoin.it/wiki/Bitcoin_Core_0.11_(ch_2):_Data_Storage), though heavily simplified.
-The goal of this project is to give you and your partner a taste of the many working components of a blockchain.
+Coin is an example storage system (a blockchain) for a cryptocurrency.
+Coin is modeled after  [Bitcoin's storage system](https://en.bitcoin.it/wiki/Bitcoin_Core_0.11_(ch_2):_Data_Storage), though heavily simplified.
+The goal of this project is to have a taste of the many working components of a blockchain.

 ### Components

-Chain consists of several main components.
+Coin consists of several main components.
 Here's a quick overview:

 1. **BlockChain**
     - The main type of this project, **BlockChain** is a blockchain that stores and validates **Blocks**.
 It manages and updates its main chain based on the Blocks it receives.
 Watch out for forks!